Attio

 Sales call prep agent

-Pull meeting notes from Granola, cross-reference contact history in Attio, and draft a pre-call brief before every sales meeting.
+Pull Granola notes and Attio contact history to draft a pre-call brief before every sales meeting.
 Zero rep input.

 Why Scalekit